 One of our main competitive strengths is our ability to source our primary feedstock domestically and internally.
 This model reduces our exposure to volatile pricing and unreliable global sourcing.
 The current Russia-Ukraine conflict has displayed the importance of our U.S.-centric footprint, as our minimill competitors rely on imported pig iron to produce flat-rolled steel.
 The best example is our legacy business of producing iron ore pellets, which is our primary steelmaking raw material input.
-By controlling our iron ore pellet supply, our primary steelmaking raw material feedstock can be secured at a stable and predictable cost and not be subject to as many factors outside of our control.
+By controlling our iron ore pellet supply, our primary steelmaking raw material feedstock can be secured at a more stable and predictable cost and not be subject to as many factors outside of our control.

 The FPT Acquisition has given us a competitive advantage in sourcing prime scrap, as we have started leveraging our long-standing flat-rolled automotive and other customer relationships into recycling partnerships to further grow our prime scrap presence.
 In the short period of time since the FPT Acquisition was completed, we have already seen success in our strategy by increasing our prime scrap presence.
 FPT has 22 facilities located primarily in the Midwest near our steel facilities, which gives us an increased advantage in logistics.
-The strategic importance of these assets is now even further elevated as a result of the Russia-Ukraine conflict.
+The strategic importance of these assets for securing additional access to prime scrap is now even further elevated as a result of the Russia-Ukraine conflict.

 We are also the largest supplier of automotive-grade steel in the U.S. Compared to other steel end markets, automotive steel is generally higher quality and more operationally and technologically intensive to produce.
 As such, it often generates higher through-the-cycle margins, making it a desirable end market for the steel industry.
-Given the strong demand and market environment in 2021, we were able to significantly improve our fixed price contracts, which should continue to benefit us throughout 2022.
-Demand for our automotive-grade steel is expected to increase in the second half of 2022 from pent-up automotive demand as a result of supply chain issues.
+We were able to significantly improve our fixed price contract portfolio for 2022, with the trend continuing through the most recent renegotiation cycle for contracts resetting October 1, 2022.
+Demand for our automotive-grade steel is expected to increase in the coming years from pent-up automotive demand as a result of supply chain issues.
 With our continued technological innovation, as well as leading delivery performance, we expect to remain the leader in supplying this industry.

-We are the only producers of both GOES and NOES in the U.S. The recently passed Infrastructure and Jobs Act of 2021 in the U.S. provides funding to be used for the modernization of the electrical grid and the infrastructure needed to allow for increased electric vehicle adoption, both of which require electrical steels.
+We are the only producer of both GOES and NOES in the U.S. The recently passed Infrastructure and Jobs Act of 2021 in the U.S. provides funding to be used for the modernization of the electrical grid and the infrastructure needed to allow for increased electric vehicle adoption, both of which require electrical steels.
 As a result, with increased demand for both transformers and motors for electric vehicles, we expect to benefit from this position in what is currently a rapidly growing market.